-From time to time, an officer of the Company, a shareholder of the Company and affiliates of Sanovas advances funds or paid expenses on behalf of the Company.
-There is no formal notes or repayment plan for such advances.
-At December 31, 2022, the Company had received \$109,185 pursuant to such advances.
+From time to time, an officer of the Company, a shareholder of the Company and affiliates of Sanovas advanced funds or paid expenses on behalf of the Company.
+There are no formal notes or repayment plans for such advances.
+As of December 31, 2023 and 2022, the Company had received an aggregate of \$457,534 and \$109,185 pursuant to such advances, respectively.